If you want to glimpse what courageous, future-focused leadership on antiracism looks like in practice, look to Wales.

 Further reading

-Psychological Safety Is Not ‘Soft’ – It’s Foundational
+Psychological Safety Isn’t ‘Soft’ – It’s Foundational

 What shapes the moments when people speak up – or stay silent?
 Psychological safety drives that split-second judgement about whether it feels safe or risky to contribute.
 Angela Wren, Head of DEI Solutions, explains why it underpins performance and innovation, and how leaders build it through everyday signals and responses.